-With the orange goodness of sweet potato!
-Bright and cheerful red bell pepper!
-Creamy light coconut milk!
-Protein packed red lentils!
-Handfuls of fresh baby spinach!
+With the orange goodness of sweet potato.
+Bright and cheerful red bell pepper.
+Creamy light coconut milk.
+Protein packed red lentils.
+Handfuls of fresh baby spinach.
 And of course plenty of oh-so-flavorful spices.

-Because here’s how this easy dish comes together:
+Now, let’s talk about how this easy dish comes together:

-- We chop up a few vegetables and then dump all the ingredients (except the fresh spinach!) into our crockpot.
+- We chop up a few vegetables and then dump all the ingredients (except the fresh spinach) into our crockpot.

 - We give it a good stir and then turn that bad boy on.

 Annnnnnd we’re done.
 We relax and wait while the slow cooker does its thing.
 At the very end, we stir in that spinach.

 And then we sit down to a flavorful and healthy and colorful meal that makes you feel like you’re wrapped up in a big cozy blanket.
 Yes to the yes.